Moustakas homers, Brewers rally to beat Diamondbacks 8-3

-PHOENIX (AP) — Mike Moustakas hit a three-run homer in the eighth inning and the Milwaukee Brewers scored six runs after Zack Greinke left to beat the Diamondbacks 8-3 Saturday night.
+Mike Moustakas hit a three-run homer in the eighth inning and the Brewers scored six runs after Greinke left to beat the Diamondbacks 8-3 Saturday night.

+“They got a good outing out from their starter, but we kept it close with some good pitching of our own,” Brewers manager Craig Counsell said.
+“Then we had a good inning against a reliever having a good year.”

 Greinke allowed two runs and struck out nine in seven innings to move into 29th on baseball’s all-time strikeouts list, leaving with a 3-2 lead.